MarkowskiRafal/Cinema-booking-system/README.md

 ## Functions
 - Everyone can browse application.
-- Additional menu with more options for admin who can add, edit and delete movies.
+- Additional menu with more options for admin who can 1.) add, 2.) edit and 3.)delete movies.
 - Admin can add, edit and delete the day and time when each movie will play in the cinema.
 - Users can register and login to the application.
 - Users can reserve seats.